 Dr. Miller and Dr. Steinbrech perform facelift surgery on an outpatient basis at their JCAHO Accredited office-based surgery facility at Gotham Plastic Surgery of New York City.
-General anesthesia or IV sedation may be used and surgical times average two to three hours.

 The incisions for the facelift are concealed in areas in front of and behind the ears and in the hairline.

 A traditional full facelift address the face, jowls and neck by lifting and repositioning the muscles and deeper tissues, removing excess fat and trimming excess skin.